All About Cholesterol-Lowering Medicines

 Healthy lifestyle changes alone may be enough to help some people reach healthy cholesterol

 levels.
 Other people will need to take a cholesterol-lowering medicine.
-If you need
+Talk with

-medicine, talk with your healthcare provider.
-Work together to find the best option
+your healthcare provider to see if you need medicine.
+Work together to find the best

 There are 7 main types of medicine: